ppy/osu-wiki/wiki/Tournaments/GTS/BGTS_2020/en.md

 ## All Stars participants

 Both teams were formed by a vote held in the GTS Discord server.
-Participants with the most votes got to be the captain for each team, and the rest of the members were decided by rankings as stated in the [All Stars rules](#all-stars-rules).
+Participants with the most votes became the captains for each team, and the rest of the members were decided by rankings as stated in the [All Stars rules](#all-stars-rules).

 | Team | Members |
 | :-- | :-- |